 An initiative of Committee for Ballarat, the aim of LBWR since its inception in 2005 has been to ensure the development of leaders who can be responsive to the needs of our community.
-Since then, we have supported and developed a diverse network of almost 300 graduates who make a real difference to the community in which they live.
+Since then, we have supported and developed a diverse network of more than 320 graduates who make a real difference to the community in which they live.

 “The program exposes you to areas of the community you would not have otherwise known about, builds networks of support with fellow participants and boosts your confidence,” photographer and film-maker Michelle Dunn (LBWR 2014) said.

 “The LBWR network provided me with connections that benefited my business, built my ability to speak to an audience, to advocate for change and to understand how to influence.
 Most importantly, it showed me who the people in Ballarat are that I need to contact if I want to be heard.”